Need to Improve Your Russian? 5 of the Best Places to Practice Russian Online

 Exercises include typing, listening and answering questions, matching games, learning to write in Russian by hand and even recording yourself speaking Russian.

-If you have set out to truly learn Russian, these six free online sources can help you reach your goal.
+If you have set out to truly learn Russian, these six free sources can help you practice Russian online.
 Just remember to dedicate the time and energy to truly master the language and learn how to speak, read and write proficiently.